dani-beltran/my-deno-api-sandbox/README.md

 Deno uses relative path importing.
 To use absolute paths you need to implement import-map.json

-### Why using abstract classes for controllers, services and routes ?

-To make sure they are not instantiated.
-This is because my intention is to make these classes stateless and immutable, and so, predictable.
-They will always behave the same for every request.
-They behave more like a collection of functions that are wrapped in classes just for naming convenience.

 ### I generated a controller, service, router and model for a resource, but it doesn't work

 After generation, you need to add the router in /routes/mod.ts and the model